 Can NRIs Invest in Mutual Funds in India?

-- who has been in India for 182 days or more during a financial year and 365 days or more during the preceding 4 financial years
+- According to Income-tax Act 1961, a resident is a person who has been in India for 120 days or more during a financial year or365 days or more during the preceding 4 financial years and at least 60 days in that year.
+Therefore, NRIs include those individuals who visited India for less than 120 days in a financial year.

 What Is the Procedure?